Marinated chicken baked on a bed of onion curry masala. A delicious starter or a side dish.

 For the third day of the marathon, coking with alphabet “C”, I have chili rubbed roasted chicken.
-I tweaked this recipe to suite my taste.
-Her roasted chicken was so tempting that I could not wait to try it.
 I made this chicken 4 times (including today) in the last couple of weeks.
-WE liked it a lot.
+We liked it a lot.

 This is such an easy recipe to prepare with a little bit of planning ahead and only time consuming part of this preparation is baking.
 Chicken pieces are marinated in a simple chili, cumin, lime juice marinade and baked on a bed of roasted onion paste.

 This would be a good recipe to prepare for parties as well if the onion paste is made ahead of time.
 On the day of the party, all that needs to be done is place everything in a tray and bake it, checking on it every 10-15 minutes.